-Coates aims to draw attention to the world we share with other species – to lives and events that were once integral to recognising and marking the passing of seasons, but in recent times have lost their role in our daily consciousness.
+Coates aims to draw attention to the world we share with other species – to lives and events that were once integral to marking the passing of seasons, but in recent times have lost their role in our daily consciousness.
 For Coates, the imaginative presence of nature is fundamental to our relationship with non-human species.
-His Nature Calendar seeks to feed and populate this imaginative territory with doses of daily phenomena.
-For Near-Life Experience, the LED display board has been adapted to make it relevant for UK nature events.
+His nature calendar seeks to feed and populate this imaginative territory with doses of daily phenomena.
+For Near-Life Experience, the LED display board announces UK nature events.

 Coates’ plaster sculptures take the form of different animal species whose extinctions were caused by humans.
 The artist has cast his own hands in poses that playfully recreate an approximation of the animal in its imagined shadow; each is a sincere and studied memorial of a lost species.
 For Coates, this is an attempt to summon these animals back into life, with an implicit recognition of the futility of this resurrection.
 He says “the most we can know these animals is as relics of our own imagination.”

 Amongst others, Coates represents or ‘summons’ the following animals: The Moa, a huge ostrich like bird that was hunted to extinction in New Zealand.
-The Haarst’s Eagle with a wingspan of up to 3 metres that depended on the Moa as prey.
-The Quagga, a zebra that once roamed the grass plains of South Africa.
 The flightless Great Auk, which once lived on rocky outcrops in the Atlantic and numbered millions.
 It was easy prey for European ships whose sailors clubbed them to death in their thousands for food, oils and feathers.
 And the Laughing Owl, whose haunting call will never be heard again.

-Coates’ recent works on paper depict, amongst other animals, birds named as ‘Common’ e.g. the Common sandpiper and the Common starling.
+Coates’ recent works on paper depict, amongst other animals, birds named as ‘common’ e.g. the common sandpiper and the common starling.
 Coates paints these creatures in the style of an illustrated guide for identification – on white backgrounds, in profile and 1:1 in scale.
-They are painted as pixellated forms, each one reduced to the fewest components of visual information whilst, however, remaining recognisable.
+They are painted as pixellated forms, each one reduced to the fewest components of visual information whilst remaining recognisable.
 These works react to the value we place on rarity, or the absence of value on commonness.
 By denying us the full likeness of the animal he asks us to question our obsession with rarity and the selective value we place on different species.

 Solo exhibitions include The Trip, Serpentine Gallery, London; Dawn Chorus, Fundació Joan Miró, Barcelona; Psychopomp, Milton Keynes Gallery; Marcus Coates, Kunsthalle Zurich, Switzerland; The Last of its Kind, Workplace Gallery, London.
 Coates was nominated for the 4th Plinth Commission in 2014, was the recipient of a Paul Hamyln Award in 2008.
 In 2009 he won the first Daiwa Art Prize.